Know Your Alerts and Warnings

 Rave Alerts Madison County uses the Rave Alert System for an Emergency Alert Program that provides a phone call, text message, and/or email in the event of an emergency or a special situation that affects the county.
 This is an opt-in alert program and provides an extra layer of security and peace of mind so you can know that when an emergency occurs, you have many ways to receive news about the situation.
 TEXT MCEMA to 77295 to sign up for Rave Alert!

-9-1-1 Alerts To receive community alerts and notifications for weather, traffic, emergency incidents, public service announcements, and other special community events from Madison County 911 sign up at Smart911.com.
+9-1-1 Alerts: To receive community alerts and notifications about weather, traffic, emergency incidents, public service announcements, and other special community events from Madison County, sign up at Smart911.com.

 Powell County